 A day prior I rolled into a Stockholm bathed in the shining light of a sun setting.
 Numerous hot air balloons giving the city silhouette almost a magical touch.
 Perhaps I am too biased to actually give a true account, but Stockholm is truly a beautiful city.
 Yet this magical moment is nothing compared to the feeling that hits me when I reach Tyresö national park.
 The smell of nature is too overpowering in this environment.

 My father and I take the virgin forest hiking trail.
 Walking in an environment that for hundreds of years has not been touched by human hands.
 It is a climb from lower ground covered with tall firs to higher rocky hills with curved pines that look like a combination of torment and wild beauty.
-On the lower grounds dozens of different moss grow wet and deep green, on the hillside the rocky landscape is covered in white moss and lichens in a multitude of colors.
+On the lower grounds dozens of different moss grow wet and deep green, on the hillside the rocky landscape is covered in white moss and lichens in a multitude of colours.
 Everywhere wild flowers and blueberry bushes grow.
 I grab a hand full of blueberries – the taste of Swedish summer.
-Their small round bodies are full of flavor, in a way that the grown so-called blueberries you find in the German shops never are, and they leave a trace of purpur on my fingers.
+Their small round bodies are full of flavour, in a way that the grown so-called blueberries you find in the German shops never are, and they leave a trace of purpur on my fingers.

 Occasionally the wind grab a hold of one of the few leaf trees that grows randomly between the pines.
 The leaves rattle together creating an eerie sound that is transported over the rocky landscape.
 In the lower regions of the forest the sun beam through the treetops creating a quilt of green shades on the ground reflected in the moss.
 Here and there between the branches spiderweb glister in the sun, a couple of frogs jump around our feet perfectly disguised until they move and around us dragonflies and butterflies search for a place to rest their feet.